aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 { "message": "[object has missing required properties ([\"medication\",\"procedure\",\"schedule\",\"team\"])]"}%
 ```

-Run the [first request from stage two](#stage2-cmd) again with all required fields and the validator will pass the event through to Eventbridge.
+Run the [first request from stage two](#stage2-cmd) again with all required fields and the validator will pass the event through to EventBridge.
 With the trigger enabled, any new schema versions created will trigger an update to the API Gateway model.
 If you want to disable schema updates at any point, run the command below; however, you'll leave this enabled for the next step.
-The command disables the rule in Eventbridge that triggers the Lambda function to update the API Gateway model with a new schema.
+The command disables the rule in EventBridge that triggers the Lambda function to update the API Gateway model with a new schema.

 ```
 sam deploy --parameter-overrides SchemaEnforcementEnabledOrDisabled=DISABLED